Divorce Attorney in Houston

 Spousal support, also known as maintenance, is not automatically granted in Texas divorces.
 Instead, courts in Harris County evaluate factors such as the length of the marriage, the financial resources of each spouse, employment history, and the presence of family violence or disability.
 If the court finds maintenance is justified, it then determines the amount and duration based on clear legal guidelines.
 Attorney Mora provides guidance on what to expect from local judges, helps gather and present evidence, and can negotiate spousal support arrangements that are fair and enforceable under Houston’s family law parameters for each client seeking representation from a Houston divorce lawyer.

-Honest representation, Transparent & Dedicated to Results
+Honest Representation, Transparent & Dedicated to Results

 Attorney Mora understands the challenges you face in your Texas divorce.
-She is committed to ensuring you receive the personalized service you deserve during this important process.
+She is committed to helping you receive the personalized service you deserve during this important process.
 Get the support you need by discussing your case directly with her to learn more about how The Mora Law Firm can advocate for you as your divorce attorney in Houston.

 Many Texans in the Houston area may feel overwhelmed at the outset of the divorce process, uncertain of their rights and anxious about making decisions that could impact their families for years to come.
 Our goal is to make those next steps simpler by offering clear communication and practical solutions tailored to your unique situation.
 Whether you are concerned about child custody schedules, asset division, or support obligations, you can expect timely updates and honest advice every step of the way.
-Our deep roots in the Houston community ensure that the guidance you receive is relevant, realistic, and developed with a thorough understanding of the local courts in Harris County and the greater metropolitan area.
+Our deep roots in the Houston community help ensure that the guidance you receive is relevant, realistic, and developed with a thorough understanding of the local courts in Harris County and the greater metropolitan area.
 When you need a Houston divorce lawyer committed to your success, The Mora Law Firm provides the responsive counsel you can rely on.

 Call us today to arrange your confidential consultation with Attorney Mora, an experienced Houston divorce attorney.
 She will answer your questions and provide the information you need about how to proceed and what the divorce process in Houston will entail.
 Our firm is proud to serve the Hispanic community in the greater Houston area.